torrq/adsync/README.md

 - One command in, one MKV out, with the AD embedded as a tagged, selectable track.
 - Handles constant offset, linear clock drift, and discontinuous edits (ad-break changes, missing scenes, inserted recaps) in the same pipeline.
 - Audio landmark fingerprinting (Shazam-style constellation hashes) maps which stretch of the AD sits at which offset **globally** — edits of any size are located before alignment runs, and AD regions that match nowhere in the video are called out as bad spots in the report.
+- Automatic speed detection.
+A PAL-sourced AD runs 25/24 fast with the pitch up and looks like a total mismatch; ADSync probes the standard transfer ratios, measures the exact stretch, and corrects speed and pitch before aligning.
+The applied correction goes in the report.
+- Repeated soundtrack content is filtered against monotone playback, so a credits song that also plays twenty minutes earlier can't drag a stretch of the AD to a physically impossible position.
 - Global warp alignment: a Viterbi decoder walks the candidate lattice and fits a shape-preserving monotone warp, so the whole track is solved as one piece.
+When the two sources carry different mixes of the same material and correlation starves, the fingerprint matches themselves anchor the alignment.
+- After fitting, the warp is checked back against the fingerprint matches and the residuals (median/p95 in ms) go in the report — "verified" is a measurement, not a mood.
 - Sub-sample accuracy via parabolic interpolation around cross-correlation peaks, roughly 1–3 ms.
 - Streams PCM straight into FFmpeg, no huge temp files.
 Every run produces a confidence score and a warnings list.
 - Debug mode that dumps feature CSVs, plots, and intermediate WAVs when you want to see what the aligner saw.